Rule 5101:6-4-01 | State hearings: continuation of benefits when a state hearing is requested.

 (3) A change affecting the assistance group's eligibility or level of benefits occurs while the decision is pending and the assistance group fails to timely request a hearing upon receipt of the subsequent notice of adverse action.

-(4) A mass change that adversely affects an assistance group's eligibility for food assistance or basis of issuance occurs while the hearing decision is pending.
+(4) A mass change that adversely affects an assistance group's eligibility for the supplemental nutrition assistance program (SNAP) or basis of issuance occurs while the hearing decision is pending.

-(5) The assistance group specifically waives continuation of food assistance benefits.
+(5) The assistance group specifically waives continuation of SNAP benefits.

 The section for requesting a state hearing on the prior notice contains a space for the assistance group to indicate whether it desires to waive continued food assistance benefits.
 If the assistance group does not positively indicate that it waives continued benefits, the local agency shall assume that continued benefits are desired.

-(6) The assistance group's food assistance certification period expires.
-Further entitlement to food assistance benefits cannot be established without recertification based upon a new application as provided in rule 5101:4-7-07 of the Administrative Code.
+(6) The assistance group's SNAP certification period expires.
+Further entitlement to SNAP benefits cannot be established without recertification based upon a new application as provided in rule 5101:4-7-07 of the Administrative Code.

-(7) The assistance group's learning earning and parenting (LEAP) supportive services, and support services provided to participants in a work activity under the Ohio works first (OWF) program, or the food assistance employment and training program are being reduced or terminated.
+(7) The assistance group's learning earning and parenting (LEAP) supportive services, and support services provided to participants in a work activity under the Ohio works first (OWF) program, or the SNAP employment and training program are being reduced or terminated.

 (8) The MCP or MCOP member specifically waives continuation of medicaid benefits.